RianMontagh/RianMontagh.github.io/_posts/2026-08-19-REMs-and-Interactions-Between-SED-and-MOR.md

 In IDW, you interpolate by finding the k nearest neighbors of your sample points to your query point.
 In this case, the sample points are the river bed elevation along the centerline, and the query points are the grid cells.
 In ESRI's words:

->Uses the measured values surrounding the prediction location to predict a value for any unsampled location, based on the assumption that things that are close to one another are more alike than those that are farther apart.
+>In IDW one uses the measured values surrounding the prediction location to predict a value for any unsampled location, based on the assumption that things that are close to one another are more alike than those that are farther apart.

 The equation used is: